New HILSIDE Housing Development Proposed!

 New York City Councilman FIRST pledged to SAVE Jones' Woods as Parkland at The New Brighton Citizens' Committees Inc.'s General Membership Meeting

-(SEE ABOVE) came at Our General Membership Meeting, after many well attended meetings we organized and other events this organization conducted including large well publicized Rallies, (largely documented by coverage in the News):
+The first specific MILLION DOLLAR pledge toward Saving Jones' Woods as Park Land (SEE ABOVE) came at Our General Membership Meeting, after many well attended meetings we organized and other events this organization conducted including large well publicized Rallies, (largely documented by coverage in the News):

 (Click articles to enlarge them.)